-Blast: This year, you were a recurring character on the final season of Glee.
+Blast Magazine: This year, you played the recurring character Roderick Meeks on the final season of Glee.
 What was that experience like and what is your favorite memory from doing the show?

 Guthrie: I totally relate to Roderick.
 I think that was the whole reason they picked me.
 When they called me and said that they had a character that they had trouble casting but thought that I would be perfect for, I was confused how they would think that as I’ve never acted before.
 However, once they told me the character breakdown, all I could think was that they had just described me.
 They wanted a kind of chubby, shy guy who is always inside his shell and had the voice of Otis Redding.
 The whole season, I pretty much just said the lines like they were my own words because in high school, I was Roderick.
 I was shy and obviously the big kid.
 I wasn’t ever physically bullied, but I was picked on from middle school onward, so I understood the character.
 What really made me relate to him was that when I did start singing in high school, life got so much easier.
 Once people knew I could sing, they were always nice to me.
 I don’t know why that was even a thing, but it was, so I do relate very closely to him.
 I was in the choir and took voice lessons in school.
 It was pretty much me just playing my high school self, except for the clothes because I didn’t wear a bunch of embroidered stuff.

-Blast: You built up your fan base because of your YouTube account.
-What are your feelings on people being able to make a name for themselves because of the internet and social media?
+Blast Magazine: Your Youtube account enabled you to build up a sizable fan base.
+What are your feelings on people being able to make a name for themselves from the internet and social media?

 Guthrie: I think social media is super important now.
-I always tell people asking me advice on YouTube that if you are not tackling social media, you are not doing everything you can.
+Whenever people ask me advice on Youtube, I always tell them that if you are not tackling social media, you are not doing everything you can.
 I wish it was still like the days where a touring band could go out and be seen by big record labels and that was it, but it’s not.
-For me, YouTube has been a really good platform that I didn’t even think was there.
-I had no idea you could be a YouTube musician, which I don’t like labeling myself as, but I have over 100 songs in my catalog of music on there, so I guess I fall into that category.
+For me, Youtube has been a really good platform that I didn’t even think was there.
+I had no idea you could be a Youtube musician, which I don’t like labeling myself as, but I have over 100 songs in my catalog of music on there, so I guess I fall into that category.
 I think it was very important for me to have regular content on a weekly basis.
 I’ve gotten way off of that now since I have gotten busy with other things, but it helped to build an incredibly loyal fan base.
 They have been with me for five years and are the most loyal people out there.
 They are just there all the time and it’s great.
-I think social media is super important has been a big turning point in my musical journey.
+I think social media is super important and has been a big turning point in my musical journey.